ladybug-tools/spider/cookbook/epw-data-onebuilding/README.md

 epw-onebuilding-data-0-04.01

-* F - eod: add searh to select elements
+* F - eod: add seacrh to select elements
 * F - eod: enable selecting any of the 35 fields

 ### 2019-07-08 ~ Theo